"

 Family is very important to Latinos.
 In Latinx countries, did you know that it is common to have several generations of family members living under the same roof?
 For example, in Costa Rica, sons and daughters can live with their parents until their 30s or beyond.
 This is true for several reasons.

 First, there is a closeness by living with one’s own family.
-Second, by remaining in the family household, sons and daughters are able save money to buy their own homes.
+Second, by remaining in the family household, family members are able save money to buy their own homes.
 Third, some may choose to live with their family until they get married due to individual preference.
 Finally, there may be a personal reason such as sickness or individual family traditions that play a role in why several generations of family members live together.

 In the following video, David, a virtual conversation partner from TalkAbroad, shares what the concept of family means in his culture.
 David is from Nicaragua.